SKYCNB/Sfaui-Editor/README.md

 3.The editor only supports static layout generation.
 It cannot handle widgets that require conditional if branches to render correctly (e.g., ImGui::MenuItem("XXX")).
 It is not recommended for large monolithic UIs; split your interface into smaller modular blocks and integrate the exported code snippets separately into your project.

-4.While most basic data types are supported, pointer parameters are not fully handled.
+4.While most basic data types are supported, some parameters are not fully handled.
 Exported code is pseudocode that requires manual revision or AI-assisted adjustments to become fully executable.

 If embedding this editor causes crashes or disrupts your project workflow, please remove all Sfaui-related source files immediately.
 The author apologizes for any inconvenience this may cause.
 # Environment Dependencies & Integration Guide